wjakethompson/taylor/README.md

 ## Example

 There are three main data sets.
-The first is `tswift_album_songs`, which includes lyrics and audio features from the Spotify API for all songs on Taylor’s official studio albums.
+The first is `taylor_album_songs`, which includes lyrics and audio features from the Spotify API for all songs on Taylor’s official studio albums.
 Notably this excludes singles released separately from an album (e.g., *Only the Young*, *Christmas Tree Farm*,